6 unvaccinated members of a church died in 2 weeks, pastor says – KION546

 Experts not worried about vaccine protection yet

-The good news, experts say, is that data shows that vaccines do protect against the strains the US is currently grappling against.
+The good news, experts say, is that data shows that vaccines do protect against the most troubling coronavirus strains in the US.

+Some have questioned the risk of the emerging Lambda (C.37) variant, first identified in Peru.

 “We all worry about the day when a variant arrives that the vaccines stop working as well,” Collins said.
 “The best way to reduce that from happening is to reduce the number of infections.
 That’s how variants happen.